Trenčín District: Geography

 The central part of the district, the Trenčianska kotlina basin and a part of the Ilavská kotlina basin are skirted by the White Carpathians to the west and the Strážov Mountains and the Považský Inovec in the east.

 Economy

 The most important industries are engineering and electrical engineering.
 In the past also the textile and clothing industries were of importance.
 In the Trenčianske Teplice spa locomotive and nervous system diseases are treated.

+Population

 Municipalities

 The district consists of 3 towns and 34 municipalities.
 The district seat is Trenčín, which is also the oldest (founded in 1111) and most populous town of the district with 55,698 inhabitants in 2015.
 The smallest municipality is Petrova Lehota with 183 inhabitants.
 The youngest municipality is Štvrtok, which was founded in 1477.
 The municipalities with the lowest elevation are Ivanovce and Štvrtok, at an elevation of 197 m above sea level.
 The highest municipality is Dolná Poruba at 427 m above sea level.